A modern take on traditional Virginia farmsteads in a conservation community

-This homesite, perched on the brow of a mountain within a 2,300 acre conservation development, is located to preserve both a network of forested trails above and productive farmland below.
+This home combines a soaring interior space with intimate private rooms in a composition that combines the flavor or Virginia farmsteads with moderninfluences.
+The adjacent working barn-shop honors traditional patterns of farmstead settlements.
+Perched on the brow of a mountain within a 2,300 acre conservation development, the homesite preserves both a network of forested trails above and productive farmland below.
 Nestling appropriately into the site was a priority.
 The design concept, a modestly scaled two story home and a larger detached bank barn, allowed the forested slope to flow through the site, and was inspired by traditional settlement patterns of Virginia foothill farmsteads.
 The project was realized in partnership with Three Notch’d Construction, our experienced local partner in central Virginia.

 The home’s ground floor master suite and living areas are organized around a central kitchen and gathering space, which soars up and through the U-shaped upper story private rooms, creating spatial grandeur from the simple form of a farmhouse with a cupola.
 The whitewashed exterior shiplap contrasts the residence to the adjacent barn’s traditional dark red siding.
 Inside the barn, a free-span lower level accommodates vehicles and shop uses, while the generous space upstairs allows a variety of work and gathering functions.